 Being that it's the most expensive coffee in the world, the luwak variety was an additional 50,000 rupiah (about $5 USD).
 We all shared one glass, passing it around so everyone could get a few sips.
 It was no doubt good coffee (strong and robust, which is exactly how I like it) but to me, it didn't taste much different than a regular arabica bean.

 Small bags of the stuff were on sale in the gift shop for $15 USD and up.
 Apparently, in Western countries it goes for much more.
 We left both plantations surprised that we got to sample all the delicious teas and coffees and learn about the local plants for free.

 But I had this nagging feeling that the luwaks are most likely mistreated in order to get the beans for this rare coffee.

 After returning from our trip, I did a bit of research and found that my feelings were right.
 In many of these plantations, the small animals are kept in the small cages we saw day and night and are fed a diet consisting almost exclusively of coffee beans – not healthy for a human or an animal.

 Though the coffee plantation was an interesting experience, it saddened me to learn that visiting essentially supports the mistreatment of these animals.
 I would recommend looking into the issue a bit more and forming your own opinion before visiting a plantation or drinking the luwak coffee.

 Where to Stay in Bali

 We could choose from a selection of breakfast options, which was served with coffee on a balcony overlooking the pool and fields beyond.
 The staff was friendly and accommodated our large group of 7 people incredibly well.
-And at a reasonable $23 per night, what more could we ask for?
+And at a reasonable $23 per night (for 2 people), what more could we ask for?